An Improved Transfer Model: Randomized Transferable Machine

+Regarding the average result of all the transfer tasks, $\widetilde{\mathcal{M}}_z$ consistently outperforms $\mathcal{M}_z$ in all different methods.
+The improvement is up to 11.39\% in SA, and the mean of the improvement on the 8 methods is 3.69\%.
+This demonstrates the superiority of $\widetilde{\mathcal{M}}_z$ over $\mathcal{M}_z$.
 Regarding the average result of each dataset, we find that $\widetilde{\mathcal{M}}_z$ sweeps $\mathcal{M}_z$ in 3 of 4 datasets.
 The only exception is TJM in 20-Newsgroups dataset, where $\widetilde{\mathcal{M}}_z$ achieves slightly worse result, 0.15\% less, than $\mathcal{M}_z$.
 The means of the improvement on the 8 methods are 7.59\%, 4.64\%, 3.77\%, 2.02\% for COIL1-COIL2, Office-Caltech10, 20-Newsgroup, and Amazon product review dataset, respectively.
-These results verify the effectiveness of $\widetilde{\mathcal{M}}_z$ in diverse transfer tasks as well as using diverse new feature representation.
+These results verify the effectiveness of RTM$_{lr}^d$ in diverse transfer tasks as well as on diverse new data.